How to Monitor Network Traffic: 7 Tips and Tricks for Network Admins and Analysts

 Performance isn’t as simple as circuit utilization.
 You can easily have a nearly full circuit running high utilization with happy users and another circuit of the same specification running low utilization with unhappy users submitting tickets galore.
 Unpredictability and slow responses have a diverse range of root causes, and the utilization rate isn’t necessarily the key.
 When it comes to evaluating network performance, remember the following pearls of wisdom:

-- Each network route has its own timing implications.
+- Each network route has its own timing implications – network path monitoring is critical.

 - Most connections involve many hops through different equipment and connections.
 The problem could be way downstream.